Tomas-Cossarin/Baseball-Tracker/README.md

 ![detections](detections.png)

 ## Step 4: Enhance prediction from trajectory
 The trajectory of the ball was tracked to enhance the ball detection.
-The quality of match was artificially increased in the areas around the predicted locations of the ball based off its trajectory.
+The quality of match was artificially increased in the areas around the predicted locations of the ball based on its trajectory.
 An exaggerated image of how the match quality was increased is shown below.
 ![trajectory](trajectory.png)